-The Power Take Off (PTO) is engaged when the knob on the dash or floor is pulled out and disengaged when the knob is pushed in.
+The Power Take Off (PTO) switch varies by truck chassis.
+The PTO is engaged when the knob on the dash or floor is pulled out and disengaged when the knob is pushed in.
 The truck gear shift lever must be in neutral and the clutch depressed whenever the knob is moved.